Best Website Builder

 Yang’s Kitchen is a modern and chic eatery offering a relaxed environment with fresh food.
 The website’s design is light, airy, and welcoming.
 The use of clear photographs of the interior and dishes suggests transparency and a focus on freshness.

-REIGN is a Toronto restaurant that puts Canadian cuisine front and center.
-If you want a place with a big menu of gourmet dishes and wines, this is a solid pick.
+REIGN is a Toronto spot that focuses on Canadian food.
+If you want a big menu with plenty of gourmet dishes and wines, it’s a reliable choice.

-REIGN’s website looks classy and feels inviting.
-The green and gold colors, sharp photos, and clean section titles make it feel like a high-end hotel restaurant, which fits the vibe whether you’re there for dinner or just drinks.
+REIGN’s website is clean and welcoming.
+The green and gold colors, sharp photos, and simple section titles give it the feel of a high-end hotel restaurant.

 Alinea Restaurant has a simple web design with a ‘Book Table’ CTA front and center, which is good.
 But the reason this website is in the “inspiring restaurant websites” collection is its food photography—it’s, simply put, a superb gallery; I don’t even mind the absence of gutters between image blocks.